finos/common-domain-model/docs/governance.md

 Once approved, the amendment will be scheduled to be merged with the CDM's main code branch by the CDM Maintainers.

+This document provides the governance policy for specifications and other documents developed using the Community Specification process in a repository (each a “Working Group”).
+Each [Working Group](working-groups.md) must adhere to the requirements.

 ### Roles
 The CSL specifies [three different contribution roles](https://github.com/finos/standards-project-blueprint/blob/master/governance-documents/5._Governance.md#1roles) for each specific Working Group: